 The Winter Parking Ban is an effect.
-Vehicles parked on the street between 1 and 7 AM are subject to fines.
+Vehicles parked on the street between 1:00 AM and 7:00 AM are subject to fines.
 Any vehicles parked on the street during a snow emergency may be fined and towed.
+For residents who live in or around the center of town, vehicles can be parked, overnight, in the […]

 FAQ